 The term progressive MS includes secondary-progressive, primary-progressive and progressive relapsing MS. Secondary-progressive MS follows a diagnosis of relapsing-remitting, where over time, distinct relapses and remissions become less apparent and the disease begins to progress steadily, sometimes with plateaus.
 Approximately half of the people with RRMS will develop SPMS within 10-20 years of diagnosis.
 Many people who continue to experience relapses will remain on treatment with one of the disease-modifying therapies.

 Primary-progressive is characterized by a slow accumulation of disability, without defined relapses.
-Approximately 10 per cent of people diagnosed with MS have primary-progressive MS. Primary-progressive is generally diagnosed after age 40 and affects both sexes equally, unlike relapsing MS that affects women up to three times more than men.
+Approximately 15 per cent of people diagnosed with MS have primary-progressive MS. About five per cent of people diagnosed with PPMS experience occasional relapses with steadily worsening disease from the beginning.
+Because of the inflammatory activity, disease modifying therapies may be of some benefit.
+Primary-progressive is generally diagnosed after age 40 and affects both sexes equally, unlike relapsing MS that affects women up to three times more than men.
 There are several other clinical features that differentiate primary-progressive and relapsing MS, including the following:

 - Most people diagnosed with primary-progressive MS present with walking difficulties, indicating spinal cord disease, whereas those diagnosed with relapsing-remitting often experience visual or sensory symptoms at disease onset.
 This is demonstrated on MRI scans which show fewer brain lesions and more spinal cord lesions in individuals with primary-progressive as compare with people with relapsing-remitting MS.